losrobbos/coding-advanced-resources/README.md

 Nice Step by Step Playlist on GitHub projects: https://www.youtube.com/watch?v=idZyqNIrt84&list=PLiO7XHcmTslc5hGrbnnmHIb0SeJLTpOEu

-Once you do work in COMPANY TEAMS, you will find out, that <b>JIRA</b> is the most often used tool.
+Once you do work in <b>Company teams</b>, you will find out, that <b>JIRA</b> is the most often used tool.

 JIRA is practially an industry standard and universally used in Team projects.

-It is slightly more complex that GitHub projects.
-But once you feel fine with GitHub Projects, you will also be quickly able to work with JIRA in a company,
+It is slightly more complex than GitHub projects.
+But once you feel fine with GitHub Projects, you will also be quickly able to work with JIRA in a company.

-You can also try JIRA for free:
+You can also try out JIRA for free if you want:

 https://www.atlassian.com/de/software/jira

+But most likely it will not be necessary to have JIRA experience to get your first project position.

 #### Code Formatting & Linting